Stephen Vaughan Jr.

-Stephen James Vaughan (born 22 January 1985) is an English former professional footballer and current UEFA qualified football coach.
+Stephen James Vaughan (born 22 January 1985) is an English former professional footballer and current UEFA qualified football coach and convicted criminal.
 He was also a BBBofC licensed Boxing promoter.
 He is also the former President of Maltese Premier League side Floriana FC., ex-assistant coach/technical director of Mosta FC and also served a period as director of football at Bangor City.
+From August 2023 until June 2025 he was the president of St George’s FC in Malta.

 Vaughan played as a midfielder from 2003 to 2010, mainly for Chester City, a club his father owned.
 He also played for Rochdale, Boston United, Droylsden and Northwich Victoria.
 In his second spell with Chester he became player/owner after taking over the reins from his father.
 In 2010, he left the club and retired from playing at the age of 25 due to a serious Achilles injury.

 In 2016, he was convicted of perverting the course of justice in relation to the murder of a Liverpool police constable, and served a custodial sentence.

+In August 2023, Vaughan was appointed the President of Maltese third-tier club St. George's F.C.

 Playing career

 Vaughan started his career at Liverpool, playing reserve and youth football.
 However, he was released in 2004 having played over 70 reserve games.
 He represented England at Under-15, Under-17 and Under-19 level.

 He was soon signed by League Two side Chester City, which was owned by his father Stephen Vaughan Sr., under the guidance of Mark Wright.
 He quickly became a regular at the Deva Stadium, and became the owner of the club in 2009.

-At the start of the 2006–07 season, he was made Chester's captain at aged 21.
+At the start of the 2006–07 season, he was made Chester's captain aged 21.
 He made 58 league appearances.
 On 3 January 2007, new Rochdale manager Keith Hill made Vaughan his first signing, initially on loan until 4 February, with a view to a permanent deal.
 However, on 18 January 2007, Boston United signed him on a one-year contract from Chester City.
-He made seven appearances for the Pilgrims before rupturing his achilies tendon against Hartlepool, which sidelined him for nine-months.
+He made seven appearances for the Pilgrims before rupturing his Achilles tendon against Hartlepool, which sidelined him for nine-months.
 Now fully recovered, he rejoined Chester on 8 February 2008.
-He was then loaned out to Droylsden in the Conference National for one-month, as part of a rehabilitation programme.
+He was then loaned out to Droylsden in the Conference National for a month, as part of a rehabilitation programme.

 Stephen made his first league appearance back for the club in a 5–1 win over Barnet on 30 August 2008, playing the full 90 minutes along with his brother, James.
 He made eight appearances during the 2008–09 season in The Football League and started the opening game of the following season against Cambridge United in the Conference National.

 In September 2009 he joined Northwich Victoria on loan.